- Search The Registry

 - My Account

 *On this date in 1910, we celebrate the opening of North Carolina Central University.
-This is one of the many Historical Black Colleges and Universities (HBCU) in America.
+This is one of America's many Historical Black Colleges and Universities (HBCUs).

 North Carolina Central University was chartered in 1909 and opened its doors to students a year later as the National Religious Training School and Chautauqua.
-Dr. James E. Shepard, the founder, served as the President of the institution from its beginning until his death in 1947.
-From its start, North Carolina Central University has declared its purpose to be the development in young men and women of the character and sound academic training requisite for real service to the nation.
+Dr. James E. Shepard, the founder, served as the institution's President until he died in 1947.
+From its start, North Carolina Central University has declared its purpose to be the development of young men and women of the character and sound academic training requisite for real service to the nation.

-The institution's early years were characterized by a wealth of enthusiasm and high endeavor, but not of money.
-Private donations and student fees constituted the total financial support of the school and the heavy burden of collecting funds rested on the President.
+The institution's early years were characterized by a wealth of enthusiasm and high endeavor, not money.
+Private donations and student fees constituted the total financial support of the school, and the heavy burden of collecting funds rested on the President.
 A consequence was the sale and reorganization of the school in 1915 as the National Training School.
 During this period of its history, Mrs. Russell Sage of New York was a generous benefactor of the school.

-In 1923, the General Assembly of North Carolina appropriated funds for the purchase and maintenance of the school, which thus became a publicly supported institution as Durham State Normal School.
+In 1923, the General Assembly of North Carolina appropriated funds to purchase and maintain the school, which thus became a publicly supported institution such as Durham State Normal School.
 Two years later, the General Assembly redefined the mission of the school, naming it the North Carolina College for Negroes and dedicating it to the offering of liberal arts education and the preparation of teachers and principals of secondary schools.
-North Carolina College for Negroes (NCC) thus became the nation's first state-supported liberal arts college for Black students.
-At its 1927 session, the General Assembly began a program of expansion of the college plant, with the support of Angus W. McLean, then the Governor of North Carolina.
+North Carolina College for Negroes (NCC) thus became the nation's first state-supported liberal arts college for black students.
+At its 1927 session, the General Assembly began a program of expansion of the college plant with the support of Angus W. McLean, then the Governor of North Carolina.